CptnBuzzLightYear/KITrain/README.md

 # KI_Train

-KITraiin is an experimental ROS2 Humble Automated Driving Stack (high-level) for shunting locomotives.
+KITrain is an experimental ROS2 Humble Automated Driving Stack (high-level) for shunting locomotives.